Strengthening Israel-Diaspora Ties

 A focus on the issues that unite and divide our communities

 The U.S. and Israel enjoy an unparalleled special relationship based on common democratic values, a commitment to Arab-Israeli peace, and support for Israel as the national Jewish homeland.
-While this relationship remains strong, there is a growing divide between the two societies caused by political, religious, and demographic tensions as well as a simple lack of knowledge about one another.
+While this relationship remains strong, there is a growing divide between the Jewish communities in each society caused by political, religious, and demographic tensions as well as a simple lack of knowledge about one another.
 Maintaining both the U.S. and Israel’s strong relationship and the health and vigor of the American Jewish community requires attention to maintaining and strengthening the relationship between American Jewry and Israel.

-AJC’s William Petschek Contemporary Jewish Life Department focuses on key issues facing the Israel-Diaspora relationship.
+AJC’s William Petschek Contemporary Jewish Life Department (CJL) focuses on key issues facing the Israel-Diaspora relationship.
 Among the subjects we address are education and literacy in each community about the other, religious pluralism in Israel, American Jewish and Israeli political attitudes, and the need to ensure that the special bond between the two nations endures for decades to come.

 A major rift in the Israel-Diaspora relationship concerns the lack of official recognition of religious pluralism in Israel.
 This issue could have profound consequences for the relationship between Israel and American Jews, who are overwhelmingly non-Orthodox.